List of Mega Monster Battle characters: Belial Army and Belyudra

-The Belial Army (ベリアル軍団, Beriaru Gundan) are Ultraman Belial's 100 Battlenizer monsters held within his Giga Battle Nizer that appeared in Mega Monster Battle: Ultra Galaxy.
+The Belial Army (ベリアル軍団, Beriaru Gundan) are Ultraman Belial's 100 Battlenizer monsters held within his Giga Battlenizer that appeared in Mega Monster Battle: Ultra Galaxy.
 This army first made their participation in Revolt of Belial during his early days attacking the Land of Light before he was imprisoned by Ultraman King.
 Following his escape, Belial reestablishes his army by reviving several monsters in the Monster Graveyard, only to be eliminated by the resistance forces, both Ultra Warriors and ZAP SPACY.
 In his desperate bid to gain advantage, Belial merges with the residents of Monster Graveyard into 100 Figure Monster Belyudra (百体怪獣 ベリュドラ, Hyakutai Kaijū Beryudora) while serving as its brain.
 While Belyudra appeared to be powerful, Belial loses control of the monsters composing it when Rei channels his Reionics powers through Giga Battlenizer to affect them.
 This resulted in Belyudra being defeated by the Ultramen and exploding after Zero dealt a mortal injury to Belial.
 Belyudra's finisher is Belyudra Inferno (ベリュドラインフェルノ, Beryudora Inferuno), which creates a rain of fire.

 The list below refers to the monster parts of Belyudra that are confirmed by the Mega Monster Battle: Ultra Galaxy Super Complete Works.
 Despite its title as a "100 Figure Monster", the total identified monsters below are 226 and as confirmed by the aforementioned magazine; the actual number is, in fact, unknown, since several of them also make up its internal parts.

 Among the identified monsters below were also those who were only made in conception, but never appeared during the final cut (e.g.; Clapton).
 Some of the repeated names below marked the presence of different individuals that appeared in past series.